-The Fund's charter and Bylaws contain provisions that may delay, defer or prevent a transaction or a change in control that might otherwise be in the best interests of the shareholders.
-Such provisions may discourage outside parties from seeking control of the Fund or seeking to change the composition of its Board of Directors, which could result in shareholders not having the opportunity to realize a price greater than the current market price for their shares at some time in the future.
+The Fund's charter and Bylaws and the Maryland General Corporation Law contain provisions that may delay, defer or prevent a transaction or a change in control that might otherwise be in the best interests of our stockholders.
+Provisions, such as classifying the Board of Directors in three classes serving staggered three-year terms, may discourage outside parties from seeking control of the Fund or seeking to change the composition of its Board of Directors, which could result in stockholders not having the opportunity to realize a price greater than the current market price for their stock at some time in the future.

 The Fund's charter authorizes the Fund to issue additional shares of common stock.
-The Board of Directors also may classify or reclassify any unissued shares of common stock, and may set the preferences, rights and other terms of the classified or reclassified shares.
-The Board may, without any action by its shareholders, amend the Fund's charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that the Fund has authority to issue.
+The Board of Directors also may classify or reclassify any unissued shares of common stock, and may set the preferences, rights and other terms of the classified or reclassified stock.
+The Board may, without stockholder approval, amend the Fund's charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that the Fund has authority to issue.